-- 1. Satisfactory academic progress for financial aid students will be determined annually at the beginning of the academic year. - 2.
-Students who are disqualified from financial aid will be notified by mail and receive the procedure for appeal. - A student who has been disqualified at any college in the LACCD, is disqualified at all colleges within the LACCD. - A change of one (1) educational goal or major course of study will be permitted.
-Students are eligible to receive financial aid for one educational goal at the institution of attendance. - 5.
-Disqualification. - Students will be disqualified if they have one or more of the following academic deficiencies at the end of Spring semester: - Total units attempted (excluding ESL and Basic Skill/Remedial classes) are equal to or greater than ninety (90). - a) Associate or higher degree has been earned. - b) Cumulative GPA is less than 2.0; - c) Cumulative Non-Grades are more than 25%; - 6.
-Warning Probation Letter - a.
-Students will receive a Warning Probation Letter at the end of the Fall semester if they have one or more of the following academic deficiencies: - 1) Cumulative GPA is less than 2.0; - Cumulative non-grades are greater than 25%; - 3) Number of units attempted reaches forty-five (45).
+- A. Satisfactory academic progress for financial aid students will be determined annually at the beginning of the academic year. - B. Students who are disqualified from financial aid will be notified by mail and receive the procedure for appeal. - C. A student who has been disqualified at any college in the LACCD, is disqualified at all colleges within the LACCD. - D. A change of one (1) educational goal or major course of study will be permitted.
+Students are eligible to receive financial aid for one educational goal at the institution of attendance. - E. Disqualification - 1.
+Students will be disqualified if they have one or more of the following academic deficiencies at the end of Spring semester: - Total units attempted (excluding ESL and Basic Skill/Remedial classes) are equal to or greater than ninety (90) - Associate or higher degree has been earned. - D. Cumulative GPA is less than 2.0; - Cumulative Non-Grades are more than 33%;

-E. MAXIMUM TIME LENGTH
+- F. Warning Probation Letter - Students will receive a Warning Probation Letter at the end of the Fall semester if they have one or more of the following academic deficiencies: - a.
+Cumulative GPA is less than 2.0; - Cumulative non-grades are greater than 33%; - G. Advisory Letter - Number of units attempted reaches forty-five (45).

-Students attending for the purpose of obtaining an Associate of Arts Degree (AA), an Associate of Science Degree (AS), or completion of requirements for transfer to a four year college, are allowed 90 attempted units in which to complete their objective.
+IV.
+MAXIMUM TIME LENGTH

-Exceptions will be made only when the requirements of a student's objective cause the student to exceed the maximum time limit.
+- A. Students attending for the purpose of obtaining an Associate of Arts - Degree (AA), an Associate of Science Degree (AS), or completion of requirements for transfer to a four year college, are allowed 90 attempted units in which to complete their objective. - Exceptions will be made only when the requirements of a student's objective cause the student to exceed the maximum time limit. - B. Short Length Certificate Programs - Some certificate objectives at the Los Angeles Community Colleges may be completed in less time than that required for the Associate of Arts, Associate of Science and Transfer objectives. - The following table shows the normal completion time and maximum time for certificate programs of varying length: